Istanbul funicular guide: F1, F2, F3 & F4 lines

 | M6 Metro (Boğaziçi University) | Rumeli Hisarı fortress, Bosphorus ferry | F4 → Aşiyan |

-It is a funicular line that connects Taksim Square with Kabataş.
-Opened on June 29, 2006, it is the second funicular line built in Istanbul, 131 years after the Tünel (F2), which opened in 1875!
-The line covers a 640-meter route between Taksim and Kabataş in approximately 2.5 minutes.
+The F1 funicular connects Taksim Square with Kabataş, covering a 640-meter route in about 2.5 minutes.
+Opened on June 29, 2006, the F1 is the second funicular line built in Istanbul, 131 years after the Tünel (F2), which opened in 1875.

-- 🏆 Best way from Taksim to Sultanahmet: Take the F1 down to Kabataş, then hop on the T1 Tram toward the Blue Mosque and Grand Bazaar — no steep uphill walking required.
+- 🏆 Best way from Taksim to Sultanahmet: Take the F1 down to Kabataş, then the T1 tram toward the Blue Mosque and Grand Bazaar.
+No steep uphill walking required.

-- 🏛️ Kabataş to Dolmabahçe Palace: Only a 5-minute walk from Kabataş station — making the F1 the easiest way to reach the palace from Taksim.
+- 🏛️ Kabataş to Dolmabahçe Palace: A 5-minute walk from Kabataş station, making the F1 the easiest way to reach the palace from Taksim.

 - ⌚ Operates daily from 06:00 to 00:00.
-The frequency of service is 5 minutes during peak hours and 8 minutes during off-peak hours.
+Trains run every 5 minutes during peak hours and every 8 minutes off-peak.

 - 🔄 Taksim station connects to the M2 metro line and the T2 tram line.